 - You can download their app: search 'foodbank' in your app store to stay updated on their latest shopping needs

-- And you can, of course, still donate items in their supermarket drop-boxes.
+- And you can, of course, still donate items in their supermarket drop-boxes, list below.

 AgeUK have relaunched their befriending scheme and it is called MYneighbour.